-The SAP Cloud Platform SDK for Android provides an Open Data Protocol (OData) component for developing offline and online mobile applications that use SAP Cloud Platform Mobile Services.
+The Mobile Development Kit for SAP Mobile Services provides Open Data Protocol (OData) functionality for developing offline and online mobile applications that use SAP Mobile Services.

-An offline application defines OData queries to retrieve data from back-end OData service when online to create an offline store.
-Once created, the offline store serves as a (local) the OData service regardless if network connectivity is available and synchronizes with back-end OData services via upload/download when network connectivity is available.
+An offline application defines OData queries to retrieve data from a back-end OData service when online to create an offline store.
+Once created, the offline store serves as a (local) OData service regardless of network connectivity availability and synchronizes with back-end OData services via upload/download when network connectivity is available.

 See Offline API for more information.

 The code samples in this document use a simple event management OData service with the following entity types:

 Track.
 Each event may have a theme, is associated with a set of features, and contains a set of sessions as well as tracks.
 Each session has an associated track.
 A user session agenda indicates the registration of a user to attend a particular session.

 A relationship involves two entity types, but there can be more than one relationship between them.
 In the event management OData service, there is a one-to-many relationship (

 Session, enabling navigation from one event to associated sessions.
 This implies that we may also navigate from a session to its associated event, but that is not always the case.
 There is also a many-to-zero-to-one relationship (